 8.8 Support of specific RTP topologies

 The relation between RTCP services and RTP topologies in H.248 entities is described in [b-ITU-T H.248.RTPTOPO].
-Performance monitoring based on RTCP XR belongs to supplementary RTCP services which are basically an overlay function and hence independent of RTP topologies, whereas performance monitoring using RTCP basic reports (such as SR, RR) would depend on RTP topologies.
+Performance monitoring based of RTCP XR belongs to supplementary RTCP services which are basically an overlay function and hence independent of RTP topologies.
+Whereas performance monitoring using RTCP basic reports (such as SR, RR) would depend on RTP topologies.

-R-8.8/1: The MG is recommended to support RTP topology “RTP endsystem” (e.g. in use case 1 (see clause I.2))..
+R-8.8/1: The MG is recommended to support RTP topology “RTP endsystem” (e.g. in use case 1 (see clause I.2)).

 R-8.8/2: The MG is recommended to support RTP topology “Back-to-back RTP endsystem” (e.g. in use case 6 (see clause I.7) with implicit filtering of RTCP measurement reports).